 If you have two copies of Awesome Level 9000, different players can use the same faction pitting steampunks against steampunks, for instance.
 But one player can't play with two copies of the same faction.
 I mean, come on.
-Kickin' It Queensberry For formal play, put 8 factions in the middle of the table.
-Randomly determine who goes first.
-The first player chooses one faction.
+Kickin'It Queensberry For formal play, put 8 factions in the middle of the table.
+Randomly first player chooses one faction.
 Choice continues clockwise.
-When everyone has chosen one faction, the last player chooses a second faction.
-Choice continues in reverse order.
+When the last player chooses a second in reverse order.